theinsideview/theinsideview.github.io/_posts/2023-05-05-alan-and-max.md

 **Max** (0:29:06): Let's say, maybe it's a better question.  <a href="#outline">⬆</a>

-## Alignment Is Really Hard And We Don't Have Much Time
+## Agent Foundations Might Be Needed And We Don't Have Much Time

 **Alan** (0:29:08): So yeah, maybe to answer your first question, what am I optimistic about?
 Not a lot right now, because I think alignment is really hard and we don't have much time, less than 10 years to solve it, either on a coordination basis by getting people to not build AGI or on a technical basis, actually formulating and operationalizing a problem and developing a nice proof.

-**Max** (0:29:30): Right. <a href="#outline">⬆</a>

-## Agent Foundations Could Be Necessary For Understanding AI

-**Alan** (0:29:33): I do think, you know, eventually we will have to do something agent foundations to really understand like, what are these things optimization and agency?
+**Max** (0:29:30): Eventually we will have to do something agent foundations to really understand like, what are these things optimization and agency?
 Like, what are values.
 How do we actually load them into agents?
 What are we even doing?
 Right now, it seems we're sort of poking around in the dark with deep learning and RLHF.
 And it's like, okay, you know, on these data sets, it seems to work out fine.
 We're not really sure if it's going to work on other data sets.
 We're not really sure how to define agency in terms of our deep learning systems.

-**Max** (0:30:05): Right.

-**Alan** (0:30:06): So it's kind of I definitely think we still should be doing alignment of deep learning.
+**Alan** (0:30:06): So it's kind of...
+I definitely think we still should be doing alignment of deep learning.
+But it's a bet and it might not work out.

-**Max** (0:30:12): But it's a bet and it might not work out.
-Do you think?
-So if we need something agent foundations, it seems that we would need some kind of restructuring of the research or we would need much more people pouring into these directions.
-And in general, I'm not sure if the eval work, let's say convincing DeepMind on Froppik or something, which is I think the frame you've given is going to help with that.
-Maybe.  <a href="#outline">⬆</a>
+**Max** (0:30:12): Do you think...
+So if we need something like [agent foundations](https://intelligence.org/files/TechnicalAgenda.pdf), it seems that we would need some kind of restructuring of the research or we would need much more people pouring into these directions.
+And in general, I'm not sure if the eval work, let's say convincing DeepMind, Anthropic or something, which is I think the frame you've given, is going to help with that.  <a href="#outline">⬆</a>

-## AI Safety Needs More Attention

-**Alan** (0:31:01): Yeah.
-So I don't think it's going to help get people into agent foundations.
+**Alan** (0:31:01): So I don't think it's going to help get people into agent foundations.
 I think it's more about, okay, let's get people to care about AI safety in general.

-**Max** (0:31:17): That's it.

-**Alan** (0:31:18): Yeah.
-I mean, I think there is the agent foundations people, I think, or maybe the community in general could definitely do a much better job of saying why agent foundations is important, saying why, you know, this alignment stuff is actually really, really hard.
-It's just right now, just a bunch of less wrong in alignment forum posts or you talk to people in the community.
+**Alan** (0:31:18): I think there is the agent foundations people, I think, or maybe the community in general could definitely do a much better job of saying why agent foundations is important, saying why, you know, this alignment stuff is actually really, really hard.
+Right now it's just a bunch of LessWrong and Alignment Forum posts, or you talk to people in the community.
 Right.
 And you know, the community from the outside might seem a little off-putting to approach.
 So maybe we don't want to do that.

+# AI Timelines And Doome

 **Max** (0:31:56): So you're sounding, I think you've mentioned a few times this conversation, this whole 10 years has been thrown out.
 Alignment is hard, has been thrown out.
 I guess I might as well ask the same question or the same pair of questions.
-What is the timelines and PD?
+What are your timelines and [p(doom)](https://www.lesswrong.com/posts/sAEE7fdnv3KpcaQEi/when-people-ask-for-your-p-doom-do-you-give-them-your-inside)?

-**Alan** (0:32:15): PD.
-So, yeah, I think I did this calculation yesterday or a few days ago with a bunch of friends, something 46%.

-**Max** (0:32:24): It's quite high, I think, but could be higher.
-Timelines. <a href="#outline">⬆</a>
+**Alan** (0:32:15): P(doom).
+I think I did this calculation yesterday or a few days ago with a bunch of friends, something 46%.
+It's quite high, I think, but could be higher.

-# Long-term Challenges and Uncertainties in AI Safety

 ## AGI Timelines Are Uncertain And Anchored By Vibes

-**Alan** (0:32:32): Yeah.
-I mean, I feel a lot of my timeline stuff is part of it is anchoring off of things

-**Max** (0:32:40): the bio anchors report.
+**Alan** (0:32:32): Timelines.
+I mean, I feel a lot of my timeline stuff is part of it is anchoring off of things the bio anchors report.

 **Alan** (0:32:42): Another part of it is just vibes.

 **Max** (0:32:44): Okay.

 **Alan** (0:32:45): You know, 2012 ImageNet.
-I was pretty cool when it wasn't that great, but now it's G3.
-I mean, G3 was a couple of years ago.
-G4, maybe next week.
+I was pretty cool when it wasn't that great, but now it's GPT-3.
+I mean, GPT-3 was a couple of years ago.
+GPT-4, maybe next week.
 It's like, damn.
-We went from like, okay, image classification to a system that's actually able to do

-**Max** (0:33:06): tasks in the world.
+We went from like, okay, image classification to a system that's actually able to do tasks in the world.

+## Video Pretrained Transformer

-**Alan** (0:33:07): I mean, you look at VPT.
+**Alan** (0:33:07): I mean, you look at [VPT](https://openai.com/research/vpt).
 OpenAI certainly wasn't throwing all of its resources into VPT.

 **Max** (0:33:13): Do you want to explain what VPT is?

-**Alan** (0:33:15): Yeah, the Video Pre-trained Transformer.
+**Alan** (0:33:15): Yeah, the [Video Pre-trained Transformer](https://openai.com/research/vpt).
 So this is a recent paper from OpenAI where they pre-trained a transformer on a bunch of Minecraft YouTube videos, did some RLHF and see how it did in Minecraft.
 So, of course, it's not at human level.
 I think it was a 1 billion parameter model or something, something less that.
 So certainly, they could have thrown a lot more resources at this, but still it seemed to do sort of reasonable.
 It even was able to construct a diamond pickaxe, which is very, very hard to do in Minecraft.
-You also have things Gato, which is a transformer pre-trained on a bunch

-**Max** (0:33:47): of RL things, RL environments.  <a href="#outline">⬆</a>
+You also have things Gato, which is a transformer pre-trained on a bunch RL environments.
+And it seems to be able to do a bunch of tasks, you know? <a href="#outline">⬆</a>

 ## Advanced AI Systems Could Cause Damage Even Without AGI

-**Alan** (0:33:50): And it seems to be able to do a bunch of tasks, you know?
-So we have really, really good capability in certain domains.
+**Alan** (0:33:50):  So we have really, really good capability in certain domains.
 We have like, you know, increasing generality.
 I think you just need to put these two together, scale things up a little bit more, maybe add some more hacks and tricks.
 And it seems we're sort of there to something that is an AGI-like system, or at the very least could cause a lot of damage in the world.

 **Max** (0:34:15): How do you see...
 How do you see the rest of the world looking then? if you have like, you think we're quite close, upon deployment of the system, do you see like...
 I think it's an issue I sometimes have with the question of what's your timelines?
 Because I'm not just like...
 I think it very much posits some idea that like, you know, if your timelines are 10 years, it means, you know, 10 years and one day from now you might as well just retire.
-It's over. that shit's gone.
+It's over, that shit's gone.
 But in my head, like, you know, the game still keeps going.

+## What Matters Is Agency, Strategical Awareness And Planning
-So yeah, so like, let's say you get one of these, you know, video pre-trained on YouTube, behavior cloned on a bunch of software engineers, you know, pre-trained, RLHDef, action transformed systems in like, let's say 10 years, and it's deployed.

-**Alan** (0:35:12): How do you see the world looking?
+**Max**: So yeah, so like, let's say you get one of these, you know, video pre-trained on YouTube, behavior cloned on a bunch of software engineers, you know, pre-trained, RLHDef, action transformed systems in like, let's say 10 years, and it's deployed.
+How do you see the world looking?

-**Max** (0:35:13): What do you actually...
 What is actually the worry here?
-Like, yeah.
-What's like...

-**Alan** (0:35:19): Do you think we're still in the game?
+Do you think we're still in the game?
+What's the vibes?

-**Max** (0:35:20): when you say time is 10 years, you're like, we've got 10 years and that's it.
-Like, yeah.  <a href="#outline">⬆</a>

-## The World Post-AGI Deployment Is Uncertain

-**Alan** (0:35:25): What's the vibes?
-Two things to distinguish are like, what is the point at which we get an AGI or an APS AI? advanced planning, strategically aware, with key capabilities hacking or manipulation AI.
+**Alan** (0:35:25):  Two things to distinguish are like, what is the point at which we get an AGI or an [APS](https://arxiv.org/pdf/2206.13353.pdf) AI?
+Advanced Planning, Strategically aware, with key capabilities hacking or manipulation AI.
 So yeah, I think my 10 years would be for that.
 Then the separate question is, okay, we have such an AI.
 Would it actually do something bad?
 I think this is the open question.

-**Max** (0:35:50): I really don't know.
+I really don't know.

 **Alan** (0:35:51): This depends on, okay, like, what was the pre-trained data?
 What do we know about generalization and deep learning at this point?
 Like, how much do you actually have to prompt a model to do bad things or to actually do bad things?
 Like, how bad of a problem really is, you know, instrumental goals with these sorts of simulators that we've built?

-**Max** (0:36:11): It's unclear.
+It's unclear.

 **Alan** (0:36:12): I think we might still be in the game for a while.
 But, you know, it's this sort of notion of precarity, I think.
 Like, even if a model doesn't do something bad, it still might.

-**Max** (0:36:23): Right.

-**Alan** (0:36:24): So I think in this time, we really have to rush after we deploy this first model to either solve alignment through something agent foundations or produce convincing enough evidence to the world that we actually cannot solve this.
+So I think in this time, we really have to rush after we deploy this first model to either solve alignment through something like agent foundations or produce convincing enough evidence to the world that we actually cannot solve this.
 We need to coordinate, not to build certain types of systems.

 **Max** (0:36:43): I mean, yeah, I guess I'm pretty...  <a href="#outline">⬆</a>

-## Solving Alignment Is A Public Good
+## Alignment Is A Public Good, Coordination Is Difficult

 **Alan** (0:36:45): I mean, alignment is a public good.

-**Max** (0:36:47): Yeah.

-**Alan** (0:36:48): It benefits everybody, but like, you know, on the margin, a company DeepMind has an incentive to just move forward.  <a href="#outline">⬆</a>
+It benefits everybody, but like, you know, on the margin, a company DeepMind has an incentive to just move forward.  <a href="#outline">⬆</a>

-## Improving Coordination Is Difficult But Necessary

 **Max** (0:36:56): Yeah, I definitely think...
 I mean, I guess I might just be pessimistic on improving coordination, in some abstract general sense.
 I think people have tried to do this for a long time.
 It seems to just be a thing that...
 I think there's been, in my head, there's been a lot of smart people that have wanted to make the world more coordinated for a long time.
 And it just hasn't really happened.
-Yeah, for sure.
 But I could definitely...
 I think I'm definitely more hopeful on coordination between the kind of benevolent, like, you know, DeepMind.

-**Alan** (0:37:36): I think...

-**Max** (0:37:37): Something that really annoys me in the safety community is this kind of villainization of places DeepMind, OpenAI, and explicit, like, you know, talking about, let's say, Sam Altman or something.
+**Max** (0:37:37): Something that really annoys me in the safety community is this kind of villainization of places like DeepMind, OpenAI, and explicit, like, you know, talking about, let's say, Sam Altman or something.
 These people are caring, nice, genuine, intelligent, you know, future caring people.
-Dennis as well.
+Demis as well.
 I do have some pretty good...
 Some pretty good hope that coordination there is very much possible.

 **Alan** (0:38:12): Yeah, I think maybe this is kind of naive, but you know, we're all in this together.
 I think these are just people at the end of the day.
 Maybe we can't convince them, but we got to try until the last moment.